MatteoBasili/chandy-lamport-project/README.md

 ```

+## Dependencies
+This project use [GoVector](https://github.com/DistributedClocks/GoVector) for drawing the trace of the network messages sent
+among the nodes to perform the global snapshot.

 ## Properties
 This project is about design, implementation in Go, and evaluation of the Chandy-Lamport algorithm for snapshotting the global state of a distributed system.
 The solution is tested on a pipelined deployed application that works in this way: all processes (or nodes) start with the same (integer) balance (in dollars); every second, each process transfers funds (a random integer between 1 and 100 dollars) to another random process; a process, chosen also randomly, takes a snapshot of the system every two seconds.
 This whole process lasts 10 seconds.
 The transferred funds and the collected snapshots are displayed to the user.
 Ultimately, an `output` directory will be created with network process logs and GoVector logs, which can be useful for monitoring, verifying, diagnosing, and replaying distributed system states.<br>